ybubnov/metalchat/documentation/guides/getting_started.rst

    Work is in progress.

-This guide walks through the most basic usage of the library, precisely - how to build a simple chat application with `metalchat` library.
+This guide walks through the most basic usage of the library, precisely - how to build a simple chat application with MetalChat framework.

 Downloading a model
 ^^^^^^^^^^^^^^^^^^^